AI Regulation & AGI Control: Can Governments Regulate AI?

 The US federal government is terrified of losing the AI arms race to China.
 They fiercely resist formal legislative bans that might slow down top tech companies, relying on voluntary safety commitments.

-Because the federal government refuses to explicitly ban anything, individual US states (like California) have begun frantically trying to pass their own localized safety bills.
+Because the federal government refuses to ban anything, individual US states (like California) have begun frantically trying to pass their own localized safety bills.

 Read Geopolitical Analysis β†’